Winter on Exmoor

 Relax and refuel...

-After all these adventures, you'll be in need of a hearty meal and time to relax.
-We have many fabulous eateries where you can enjoy wonderful food and drink, prepared using quality, local, Exmoor ingredients, and that includes the beer... and the gin!
+We have so many fabulous eateries across Grester Exmoor where you can enjoy wonderful food and drink, prepared using quality, local ingredients, and that includes the beer... and the gin!
 Take a look at our Eating Out

-pages - please book ahead where possible and take note of Autumn opening hours.
+pages - please book ahead where possible and take note of winter opening hours.

 Take a look at our Accommodation